calebcoverdale/HomeHive/README.md

 - TypeORM.
 I have used Prisma in other projects, but I wanted to see the difference in using something more lightweight.
 - Authentication using passkey.
 I haven't spent enough time on this yet with my project, but I have some great structure ready to implement some new libraries I found along the way.

 While the ChatGPT generated stuff below is not really complete, I will get these things done in time, but for now this was a great way to spend my evening last night, and tonight.
-I reviewed my skills, and got ChatGPT to be witty along the way with my commits.
+I took time to reflect on the skills I have grown in the last few years, and got ChatGPT to be witty along the way with my commits.
 Can't do that in production (as much).

-Run this in GitPod and you can use `npm run dev` to start the instance for the frontend.
-Images to follow soon.
+Run this in GitPod, and you can use `npm run dev` in the frontend/homehive folder to start the instance for the frontend.

+Images to follow shortly.

 **So now I present Caleb's CrackedDevs Hackathon submission  🏆 **